Welch girls case: 'Travesty of justice' inspires new bill that would toughen accessory to murder law

 Busick, the only person ever held responsible in the case, was released from the Lexington Correctional Center after serving 2½ years of a 10-year sentence for accessory to murder.

+"I have vowed to work to ensure something like this will never happen again for anyone else's loved ones."

-The law would add accessory to murder in the first or second degree to a list of crimes that require an offender to serve 85% of their prison sentence before being parole eligible.
-Those convicted would also not be eligible for any credits that would reduce the sentence to below 85% of what was imposed.
+The law would add accessory to murder in the first or second degree to a list of crimes that require an offender to serve 85% of their prison sentence before becoming eligible for parole.
+Those convicted would not be eligible for any credits that would reduce the sentence to below 85% of the time imposed.

-Bashore said he learned of Busick's release from Lisa Bible Brodrick, a cousin of Lauria Bible, who is a constituent in his House District 7.
+Bashore said he learned of Busick's release from Lisa Bible Brodrick, a cousin of Lauria Bible's who is a constituent in his House District 7.

 "Getting this law changed will bring us just a small amount of peace knowing another family will not be faced with such an incredibly light sentence," she added.
 "Anything we can do to ensure this happens, we are completely on board."